-- Make a thick paste of Mustard Seed by adding a little salt.
+- Make a thick paste of both types of Mustard Seeds by adding a little salt.

 - In a bowl take Mustard Paste, grated Coconut, Green Chili paste, salt, Turmeric Powder, and Mustard Oil as well.

 - Marinade fish chunks with this paste and give those an overnight stand (5-6 hours).
 This step is important to get super soft Paturi.

-- Take the bowl full of marinated fish out of the refrigerator at least one hour before cooking.
+- Take the bowl full of marinated fish out of the refrigerator for at least one hour before cooking.